iotJumpway/Intel-Examples/Intel-Movidius/TASS/README.md

 ![Test Inception V3 Object Recognition](images/InceptionTestRPI.jpg)

 Using a Raspberry Pi, it should of taken about 0.3 / 0.4 seconds to classify each image.
-Out of the 11 images tested 10 were identified with a confidence higher than 50%, the whole process should take around 5 - 6 seconds on a Raspberry Pi. **TESTING TIME** includes the time it took to process the 11 images, classify them, and send a notification to the IoT JumpWay for each object identified.
+Out of the 11 images tested 10 were identified with a confidence higher than 50%, the whole process should take around 4-5 seconds on a Raspberry Pi. **TESTING TIME** includes the time it took to process the 11 images, classify them, and send a notification to the IoT JumpWay for each object identified.

 ```
-- Loaded Test Image data/testing/inception/512_InkjetPrinter.jpg
+- Loaded Test Image data/testing/inception/512_Monitor.jpg

-- DETECTION STARTED:  1519400522.717097
+- DETECTION STARTED:  1519415423.247995
 - Loaded Tensor
-- DETECTION ENDED: 0.3797774314880371
+- DETECTION ENDED: 0.4072284698486328

-TASS Detected Image ID 743 printer With A Confidence Of 0.9727
+TASS Detected Image ID 783 screen, CRT screen With A Confidence Of 0.5747

 Published to Device Sensors Channel
 Published To IoT JumpWay

 *******************************************************************************
-Published: 7
 inception-v3 on NCS
 *******************************************************************************
-743 printer 0.9727
-714 photocopier 0.02463
-663 modem 0.000944
-733 Polaroid camera, Polaroid Land camera 0.0004566
-746 projector 0.0004222
+783 screen, CRT screen 0.5747
+665 monitor 0.2395
+Published: 11
+528 desktop computer 0.1376
+509 computer keyboard, keypad 0.00651
+852 television, television system 0.006233
 *******************************************************************************
 ```